 Must act honestly and reasonably, with loyalty and confidentiality

-As well as ensuring the day-to-day running of the company, a manager must also fulfil fiduciary duties of loyalty and care.
-"This means that a manager must act honestly and reasonably towards the legal entity and other members of the legal entity's organs, be loyal to the company and observe confidentiality.
-He must avoid situations where his personal interests conflict or may conflict with the interests of the legal person.
-A director should not confuse the assets of the legal entity with his or her own assets, use them or information obtained in his or her capacity as a member of an organ of the legal entity for personal benefit or for the benefit of a third party without the consent of the members of the legal entity, etc. The duty of a director is to act solely in the interests of the company," the lawyer stresses.
+A manager not only ensures the day-to-day operations of the company but must also fulfill fiduciary duties —namely , the duties of loyalty and care.
+“This means that a manager must act honestly and prudently toward the legal entity and other members of its governing bodies, be loyal to the company, and maintain confidentiality.
+They must avoid situations where their personal interests conflict or may conflict with the interests of the legal entity.
+A manager should not confuse the legal entity’s assets with his own, nor use them or the information he obtains as a member of the legal entity’s governing body for personal gain or to benefit a third party without the consent of the legal entity’s shareholders, etc. “It is the manager’s duty to act exclusively in the company’s interests,” the attorney emphasizes.

-According to Mr Langis, a company's CEO must meet the objective criteria of a careful and qualified businessman.
-According to the lawyer, the duties of care and loyalty will not be breached if the decision is made in good faith - without conflict of interest, after having investigated the information about the possible consequences of the decision, after having been provided with all the necessary information, and after having evaluated whether the business decision does not exceed a reasonable commercial risk.
-In making decisions, the manager must also consider the normal business and commercial activities and the nature of the business of the company, taking into account the degree of risk tolerance of the company.
+According to E. Langis, a company director must meet the objective criteria of a diligent and competent businessperson in the conduct of their duties.
+The duties of care and loyalty, according to the lawyer, will not be breached if a decision is made in good faith—without a conflict of interest, after examining information about the possible consequences of the decision, reviewing all necessary information, and assessing whether the business decision exceeds reasonable commercial risk.
+Furthermore, when making decisions, a manager must also assess the company’s normal economic and commercial activities and the nature of its operations, taking into account the company’s risk tolerance level.

-The manager and the creditor do not have a direct contractual relationship, and the manager's fiduciary duties to take into account the interests of creditors when taking decisions relating to the company's business activities only arise when the company's financial situation deteriorates.
-"The manager's liability to creditors arises only if the company is unable to satisfy the creditor's claims on its own," notes Langys.
+There is no direct contractual relationship between the manager and the creditors; rather, the manager’s fiduciary duty to take creditors’ interests into account when making decisions related to the company’s operations arises only when the company’s financial condition deteriorates.
+“The manager’s liability to creditors arises only when the company is unable to satisfy the creditor’s claims on its own,” notes E. Langys.

 Creditor's right to bring a direct action for damages against a company's director